kaltura/kaltura-player-js/docs/player-states.md

 ## Player State Machine

-Here's a figure that illustrates the player state machine:
+Here's a figure that illustrates the functionality of the player state machine:
 ![player-state-machine](./images/player-state-machine.jpg)